stripe/veneur/README.md

 * `api_hostname` - The Datadog API URL to post to.
 Probably `https://app.datadoghq.com`.
 * `metric_max_length` - How big a buffer to allocate for incoming metric lengths.
 Metrics longer than this will get truncated!
 * `debug` - Should we output lots of debug info? :)
-* `expiry` - How often to expire metrics that have not been used.
 * `hostname` - The hostname to be used with each metric sent.
 Defaults to `os.Hostname()`
 * `interval` - How often to flush.
 Something like 10s seems good.
 * `key` - Your Datadog API key